-- A. Basic rule.
-CASE may disclose to a person involved in the current health care of an individual (such as a relative, close personal friend, or any other person identified by the individual) PHI directly related to the person's involvement in the current health care of the individual or payment for the individual's health care.
-Examples of persons who might be involved in the individual's care include, but are not limited to:
+A. Basic rule.
+CWRU may disclose to a person involved in the current health care of an individual (such as a relative, close personal friend, or any other person identified by the individual) PHI directly related to the person's involvement in the current health care of the individual or payment for the individual's health care.
+Examples of persons who might be involved in the individual's cue include, but are not limited to:

-- 1. blood relatives;

-- 2. spouses;

-- 3. roommates;

-- 4. girlfriends and boyfriends;

-- 5. domestic partners; and

-- 6. neighbors.

-- B. Disclosures of PHI when the individual is present.
-When the individual is present and has the capacity to make his or her own decisions, CASE may disclose PHI to the third party only if CASE:

-- 1. obtains the individual's agreement to disclose to the third party involved in his or her care;

-- 2. provides the individual with an opportunity to object to such disclosure and the individual does not express an objection; or

-- 3. reasonably infers from the circumstances, based on the exercise of professional judgment, that the individual does not object to the disclosure. - C. Disclosures of PHI when the individual is not present.
-When a individual is not present (e.g., when a friend of the individual seeks to pick up a record of an individual's PHI from CASE) or when CASE cannot practically give the individual an opportunity to agree or object to the use or disclosure (e.g., because of the individual's incapacity or an emergency circumstance), CASE may, in the exercise of professional judgment, determine whether the disclosure is in the individual's best interests.
-If so, CASE may disclose only PHI that is directly relevant to the person's involvement with the individual's health care.
-For example, CASE might disclose dental records to a person who it knows to be assisting an individual with his or her dental care.
-CASE personnel should follow these guidelines when deciding whether to disclose PHI when the individual is not present: - 1. only disclose PHI that is directly related to the individual's current condition; - 2. consider the individual's best interests and construe this opportunity narrowly, allowing disclosures only to those persons with close relationships with the individual, such as family members; - 3. take into account whether the disclosure is likely to put the individual at risk of serious harm; - 4.
-CASE is not required to verify the identity of relatives or other persons involved in the individual's care; - 5.
-An individual's agreement to disclosure of PHI in one situation or on one occasion does not mean that the individual agrees to disclosures of PHI indefinitely in the future; use professional judgment to determine the scope of the person's involvement in the individual's care and the time period during which the individual agrees to the other person's involvement.
+- 1. blood relatives; - 2. spouses; - 3. roommates; - 4. girlfriends and boyfriends; - 5. domestic partners; and - 6. neighbors. - B. Disclosures of PHI when the individual is present.
+When the individual is present and has the capacity to make their own decisions, CWRU may disclose PHI to the third party only if CWRU: - 1. obtains the individual's agreement to disclose to the third party involved in their care; - 2. provides the individual with an opportunity to object to such disclosure and the individual does not express an objection; or - 3. reasonably infers from the circumstances, based on the exercise of professional judgment, that the individual does not object to the disclosure. - C. Disclosures of PHI when the individual is not present.
+When an individual is not present (e.g., when a friend of the individual seeks to pick up a record of an individual's PHI from CWRU) or when CWRU cannot practically give the individual an opportunity to agree or object to the use or disclosure (e.g., because of the individual's incapacity or an emergency circumstance), CWRU may, in the exercise of professional judgment, determine whether the disclosure is in the individual's best interests.
+If so, CWRU may disclose only PHI that is directly relevant to the person's involvement with the individual's health care.
+For example, CWRU might disclose dental records to a person who it knows to be assisting an individual with their dental care.
+CWRU personnel should follow these guidelines when deciding whether to disclose PHI when the individual is not present: - 1. only disclose PHI that is directly related to the individual's current condition; - 2. consider the individual's best interests and construe this opportunity narrowly, allowing disclosures only to those persons with close relationships with the individual, such as family members; - 3. take into account whether the disclosure is likely to put the individual at risk of serious harm; - 4.
+CWRU is not required to verify the identity of relatives or other persons involved in the individual's care;

+5. An individual's agreement to disclosure of PHI in one situation or on one occasion does not mean that the individual agrees to disclosures of PHI indefinitely in the future; use professional judgment to determine the scope of the person's involvement in the individual's care and the time period during which the individual agrees to the other person's involvement.